 The collection includes 184 sound recordings, 19 pages of field notes, and 69 transcriptions of Reed’s fiddling with notes on tune histories and musical features; an illustrated essay on Reed’s life, art, and influence; a list of related publications; and a glossary of musical terms.

 Above, Reed with Bobbie Thompson (guitar) at the Narrows (Virginia) Fiddlers Contest, summer 1967.
-You can hear Reed playing Alabama girls give the fiddler a dram here.
+Below, Alan Jabbour performs a tune that he learned from Henry Reed.

 Byrd learned traditional fiddling and singing when he was growing up in the mountains of Appalachia.
 He deployed his talents strategically in his early political campaigns, when he was known as “Fiddlin’ Robert Byrd”.
 He also performed for the Grand Ole Opry, and recorded an album that has recently been re-released by County Records.